Ruchika-2003/Software_Plagiarism_Detection_Tool/README.md

     - Generate comprehensive reports with similarity scores and plagiarism verdicts.

+## Requirements

+Presence of gumtree diff tool ready for use

 ## Run Locally
 Go to the project directory which contains the required files or directories which are supposed to be tested with the tool